Sandinista ideology: Education

 Sandinistas, like many Marxists, believe that education is a manifestation of the beliefs of the ruling government, so the regime's ideological tendencies are passed down to the youth.
 Under the Somozas there was a lack of properly funded schools in the countryside, most peasant children received no lessons and their parents were illiterate as well.
 In Somoza's state, he wanted: "… uneducated people, little more than beasts of burden."
 When assessing the democratic practices in Costa Rica, Somoza stated: "I want oxen, not men, in my country."

 Fonseca's Sandinistas were bent on "freeing the minds" of the peasantry by instilling an 'official' understanding of history that places struggle against imperialism and the abundance of the national heroes the peasants at the center of a Marxist historical interpretation of Nicaragua.
-Nationalism and class solidarity were developed through the growth of consciousness, and with time, the realization that the use of arms would be required was also fostered.
+Nationalism and class solidarity were developed through the growth of consciousness, and as time went by, the realization that the use of arms would be required was also fostered.

-In Sandinismo, nationalism and sovereign independence are key motivators.
+In Sandinismo, nationalism and sovereign independence were key motivators.
 The sometimes mythic tales of Sandino tapped into the artistic imaginations of the peasants who needed to be convinced, and political passion was given a more concrete form.
 As with any populist movement, to go along with its abstract ideas an excellent leader was required to march in front of the masses.

 The Terceristas

 Sandinismo had several doctrinal strands during the years of insurgency and throughout the revolutionary period.
 However, the Sandinismo of the Terceristas, led by Daniel and Humberto Ortega, gained preponderance over its more doctrinaire rivals during the revolutionary years.
 The Tercerista's identified capitalism as 'the main obstacle to social progress'.
-They believed in a gradual transformation of society toward socialism.
+They believed in a gradual transformation of society toward Socialism.
 The Terceristas believed Nicaragua would have to go through a transitional popular-democratic revolutionary phase that would not be explicitly Marxist-Leninist until it reached a socialist society.
-The Sandinismo of the Terceristas called for "Marxist ideological clarity" only among its top ranks and not among the "masses" in fear of Nicaraguans' reaction to such policies.
-What differentiates Tercerista ideology from other Sandinismo strains is their willingness to have tactical alliances with "bourgeoisie" sectors of society.
-Their appeals for "tactical and temporary broad alliances" were victorious within the party's National Directorate, however, not without controversy over the preservation of pure Marxist analysis.
+The Sandinismo of the Terceristas called for 'Marxist ideological clarity' only among its top ranks and not among the masses in fear of Nicaraguans' reaction to such policies.
+What differentiates Tercerista ideology from other Sandinismo strains is their willingness to have tactical alliances with bourgeois sectors of society.
+Their appeals for tactical and temporary broad alliances were victorious within the party's National Directorate, however, not without controversy over the preservation of pure Marxist analysis.